Documentation

 • step : σασ × List β

-Total deterministic transition: at each state, on each input symbol, move to a next state and emit a (possibly empty) output block.
+Total deterministic transition: move to a next state and emit a (possibly empty) output block.

 • finalOutput : σList β

-Output emitted upon terminating in a given state.
+Output emitted on terminating in a given state.

 Instances For